 Design

-Use AI as a strategic and creative sparring partner to generate positioning angles, concept directions, solution hypotheses, and UI ideas before visual design begins — unblocking creative blocks and expanding the solution space.
+Use AI as a strategic and creative sparring partner to generate positioning angles, problem framings, concept directions, multiple solution paths, visual mockups, and structured brainstorm outputs—helping designers move faster from blank-canvas thinking into organized exploration before detailed design begins.

 Why the human is still essential here

-The designer frames the right problem and constraints, evaluates which ideas are off-base, and decides what direction to pursue; AI only accelerates exploration and ideation, not judgment or design accountability.
+The designer frames the right problem and constraints, interprets abstract ideas into useful directions, evaluates which concepts are off-base, decides what direction to pursue, and determines how brainstorm and visualization outputs should actually be developed.
+AI accelerates ideation and exploration, but creative judgment and design accountability remain human.

 How people use this